Empotik/myOCR/README.md

 ### Math Equation Extraction

-you give it an image, it do it thing.
-On CPU(or GPU if it's nvidia and supported), take a couple of second.
+you give it an image, it does its things.
+On CPU(or GPU if it's nvidia and supported), take a couple of seconds.
 Then if you're lucky, LaTeX style math equation.

 ### Two ways of upload the image

 You can paste from clipboard (like you task screanshot) but not ctrl+V or that apple cmd thing + V to paste but click the little paste from clipboard icon.
-Also you can drag and drop image to the UI.
+Also you can drag and drop image onto the UI.

 ### (supposed) PDF files extraction

-pix2text seems to support this and in app.py it even have the fuction for it already.
-However, I didn't test this cos I only need math equations for LLM to solve, LOL
+pix2text seems to support this but it has been disabled in the UI cos I only need math equations for LLM to solve, LOL

 ## How To Use?